The Community Trailblazer

 The Business Professional

-Professionally, Dr. Culbreth is a managing partner at Culbreth, Jung-Kim & Severino, a consulting firm specializing in colorism, race, diversity, education, management and human resource management.
+Professionally, Dr. Culbreth is the managing partner at Culbreth, Jung & Severino, a consulting firm specializing in colorism, race, diversity, education, business, management and human resource management.
 Dr. Culbreth's experiences include over 15 years working with clients throughout the United States and internationally.

-As a business consultant, areas of expertise include colorism, racial complexity and unity, performance management, human resource management, training and development, administrative leadership, intraracial diversity, interracial diversity, cultures of inclusion, grant writing, management and administration, business ethics, non-profit management, multiculturalism, employee relations, employment discrimination, training and development, organizational culture and behavior, and organizational development, leadership and management.
+As a business consultant, areas of expertise include colorism, racial complexity and unity, performance management, human resource management, training and development, workflow processes and procedures, policy development, legal research (memorandums of law, office memorandums and briefs) administrative leadership, intraracial diversity, interracial diversity, cultures of inclusion, grant writing, management and administration, business ethics, non-profit management, multiculturalism, employee relations, equal employment opportunity, employment discrimination, training and development, organizational culture and behavior, and organizational development, leadership and management.

 As an educational consultant, Dr. Culbreth specializes in leadership, compliance audits, assessment, program development, program reviews and revisions, curriculum design and development, distance learning, staff and faculty professional development, policies, processes and procedures, prior learning assessment, student success, retention and safety nets, and higher education administration and management.